With this article, I, believe that your Forex hunting next week will become even more profitable. Why is that so? The subject is on Money Management!

 2) The trader needs to determine the best stop loss placement: not too close to market action, but not needlessly distant as well (please read the articles about stop losses);

-3) The trader needs to choose an achievable and realistic take profit target --> because we already did an article on stop losses, I was thinking of doing 1 on take profits next week... but it depends if there is any interest.
+3) The trader needs to choose an achievable and realistic take profit target --> because we already did an article on stop losses, I was thinking of doing one on take profits next week... but it depends if there is any interest.
 Would you like an article on Take Profits?

 4) The R:R expectancy ratio should be provide a positive mathematical expectation.